typosquatter/ail-typo-squatting/README.md

 # Sample output

+There's 4 format possible for the output file:

+- text
+- yara
+- regex
+- sigma

-The variations will be write into a text file, where each line is a variation.
+For text file, each line is a variation.

 ````
 ail-project.org